circleci/circleci-docs/jekyll/_cci2/migrating-from-1-2.md

     docker:
       - image: ruby:2.3

-      # You can chose any DB that you want to use in 2.0
-      # The postgres image requires POSTGRES_USER env var
+      # You can use any DB here, but postgres requires the POSTGRES_USER environment variable
       - image: postgres:9.4.1
         environment:
           POSTGRES_USER: root